assafY/api-v1-client-csharp/README.md

 An official C# (.NET Core) library for interacting with the Blockchain.info API.

-## Latest changes

-This library is a migration of the original .NET library to .NET Core.

 ## Getting started

 The library requires .NET Core 1.1.
 It is possible to use this library with the .NET Framework by editing